fmatthew5876/stdcxx-bitset/proposal/draft.md

 =============================

-The proposal enhances `std::bitset` by adding a new template parameter which allows the programmer to control the size and alignment of the underlying representation.
+The proposal enhances `std::bitset` by adding a new template parameter which allows the programmer to control the size and alignment of the underlying representation along with a few additional public members.

 This proposal is aimed for a C++ Technical Specification.